fahran/tea-and-tech-templates/Amoeba/readme.txt

 This template was made by the wondeful folks at http://bootstraptaste.com.
+The full version is available here: http://bootstrapzero.com/bootstrap-template/amoeba (We have made a few modifications to make it a bit simpler to use in T&Tech events.)

 It is made available under the MIT License: